ms Rotterdam Cruise Review

 Tables inside the Lido Restaurant can be crowded at peak hours, but we were always able to find a table for two on the open deck behind the restaurant overlooking the Sea View Pool (see inset photo) or in the covered Lido Pool area.

 The poolsideon the Lido Deck is open in the afternoons, with cooked-to-order burgers, hot dogs, and chicken sandwiches.
 (Pizza by the slice is available under a heat lamp.)
-The deck around the Lido Pool, which has a retractable cover, is also the setting for a "Pool Barbecue" and a "Dessert Extravaganza" during most voyages.
+The deck around the Lido Pool, which has a retractable cover, is also the setting for a "Pool Barbecue" and a "Dessert Extravaganza" during most cruises.

 Freeis another option, both at breakfast (when you can choose from a long list of hot and cold items) and at any other hour of the day or night.